Civic-Tech-Data-Plumber/civic-tech-studies/archive/self-test.md

         ON DELETE CASCADE
 ) ENGINE=InnoDB;
 ```

 ---
+> Notes on cascading logic based on tables created a above.

 ### Applying logic
 **Why `ON DELETE` we use `RESTRICT`, `CASCADE`, and/or `SET NULL`**